Rashid-123/Bankist/README.md

 # Bankist

-HERE IS SOME HARD CODED DATA OF TWO USERS
-(FIRST -- Jonas Schmedtmann , pin - 1111 ) ,

-(SECOND -- Jessica Davis , pin- 2222)

-You can explore the website by using ( user-id --> js , pin - 1111) , ( user-id --> jd , pin - 2222)
+You can explore the website by using data of two different users  ( user-id --> js , pin - 1111) , ( user-id --> jd , pin - 2222)

 Functionality of website
  ** Transfer amount to another acount **